doda25-team24/operation/README.md

 vagrant provision
 ```

-These commands will create and configure the VMs according to the specifications in your Vagrantfile, and apply the Ansible playbooks to set up your Kubernetes cluster.
+These commands will create and configure the VMs according to the specifications in the Vagrantfile, and apply the Ansible playbooks to set up the Kubernetes cluster.

 ### Project Structure